-Hutt City Council have been working on a more resilient, higher capacity, multi-use east to west connection for many years.
+Hutt City Council has been working on a more resilient, higher capacity, multi-use east-to-west connection for many years.
 We believe the current route along The Esplanade is not providing the required level of service and will continue to underperform into the future.

 The Cross Valley Transport Connections (previously known, in part, as the Cross Valley Link) intends to divert through-traffic away from the Petone foreshore with a better connection between SH2 and Seaview/Gracefield, Petone parts of Lower Hutt, Eastern Bays and Wainuiomata.

 Currently travel times along The Esplanade are unpredictable.
-NZTA’s travel time surveys showed that there is a low average speed when travelling during peak and that it includes a number of stops and starts.
-This transport performance negatively impacts the Petone Foreshore and is considered to be detrimental for Petone.
+Waka Kotahi’s surveys s reveal there is a low average speed when travelling during peak times, with lots of stops and starts.
+This negatively impacts the foreshore area, making it detrimental for Petone.

 Lower Hutt would be better prepared for crashes, road accidents (spills) and construction works.